Are Your Contact Lenses Uncomfortable?

 Scleral lenses are custom-fit to each eye.
 Though the fees for fitting sclerals and the cost of the lenses are higher than standard lenses, their life span and benefits make the cost worthwhile.

 Though coverage rates and restrictions vary among providers, if considered a medical necessary, most insurance companies will reimburse the cost of scleral lenses.
-Consult with our eye care team at the Advanced Eyecare Scleral Lens Center to discuss your specific payment options and cost of scleral lenses.
+Consult with our eye care team at the Advanced Eyecare Optometric Center to discuss your specific payment options and cost of scleral lenses.

 Are Scleral Lenses Better Than Gas Permeable Lenses?